liebke/mechanician/README.md

 [**Daring Mechanician** ](https://github.com/liebke/mechanician) is a Python library for building tools that use AI by building tools that AIs use.

-We describe this approach as **Tool Augmented Generation** (TAG) and the AIs that support this approach as **Tool Augmented Generative AIs** (TAG AIs).
+The approach of providing tools to Generative AIs to use can be described as **Tool Augmented Generation** (TAG) and the Generative AIs that use tools as **Tool Augmented Generative AIs** (TAG AIs).

-*Daring Mechanician* provides tools for building and testing *TAG AIs*, building and testing the tools that these AIs use, and supports a process for *tuning* the instructions for AIs that we call **Instruction Auto-Tuning** (IAT) that uses an **Instructor AI** to revise the instructions for the TAG AI based on its interactions with users.
+*Daring Mechanician* provides tools for building, testing, and tuning *TAG AIs* and the tools that these AIs use, including support for AI-driven testing and AI-assisted *tuning* of the instruction sets given to an AI that we call **Instruction Auto-Tuning** (IAT).

 # Tool Augmented Generation (TAG)